 As a producer of fresh foods, it is extra important to both work to minimize food waste and also have a system for recycling - and this is something we have worked with for a long time.

 Old bread that is not sold in the shops our salesmen take.
 Together with bread and dough waste from the bakeries, we recycle 100%.
 Some of the waste become animal feed through cooperation with local farmers.
-The remaining waste goes to production of biogas or bioethanol and becomes renewable fuels.
+The remaining waste goes to production of bioethanol and becomes renewable fuel.
 We also donate leftover bread to local charities.

 Our overall goal is a circular system where all bread waste are taken care of as sustainably as possible, that is, with as little negative environmental impact as possible.
 Therefore, we also work long term to find new recycling solutions.